schmidyy/Loaf/README.md

-# SmartToast
+# Loaf
-🤓🍞 A Swifty Framework for Easy iOS Toasts
+🍞 A Swifty Framework for Easy iOS Toasts

+____

+⚠️This is a WIP.
+A proper README will be available further into this project's lifecycle ⚠️